magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_VI_Lucy_Does_Improv.md

 The Improv Club flickered in her memory, like a dream she had forced herself to forget.
 And as she wished, it would never rise again to tempt her now.

 Her thumb hovered, trembling, over the screen.
-She could not message him.
+She could not message Joseph.
 She could not even look at him.

-What she longed for was something else now, something she had buried for years: *Catherine's class*.
+Then she remembered something else, something she had buried for years: *Catherine's class*.

 ---